CMartin0-0/Odin_Menu_Project/readme.md

 3. Use the technique of importing JS modules to create tabbed browsing
 4. Deploy the project to gitHub pages

----

 ## 🎨 Design & Styling

 The application features a simple design, with more of a focus on the funcionality meant to be demonstrated.

----

-## 📄 License

-This project is licensed under the MIT License.

 ---